A Scalable Formal Verification Methodology for Data-Oblivious Hardware: Experiments

 The \textit{Multiplication-Division-Shifting-Unit} is part of the \textit{Featherweight \RISCV{}}~\cite{web-fwriscv} project.
 Its goal is to build a resource-efficient implementation for FPGAs.
 All of its operations take multiple clock cycles, shifting only one bit in each cycle.
-In this FU, multiplication and division were proven to execute data-independently, requiring 33 cycles to complete.
+In this \ac{fu}, multiplication and division were proven to execute data-independently, requiring 33 cycles to complete.
 However, UPEC-DIT produced a counterexample for shift operations, as the timing is directly dependent on the shift amount.
-To perform a shift by \textit{N} bits, the module sets its internal counter value to \textit{N} which causes the operation to take \textit{N+1} cycles in total.
-This can be dangerous because shift operations are considered data-independent in almost all applications.
+This violates the common assumption of constant-time programming that shift operations are data-oblivious.
+The reason for this is that most modern processors employ \textit{barrel shifters}, i.e., they are able to perform an $N$-bit shift in a single clock cycle.

 The last two designs are \textit{serial division units} taken from the \textit{ZipCPU}~\cite{web-zipcpu} and \textit{CVA6}~\cite{2019-ZarubaBenini} open-source projects.
 Both \ac{fu}s showed strong dependencies of their timing w.r.t.\ their operands. \textit{ZipCPU} implements an early termination when dividing by zero.
-Also, if the signs of the operands are different, the division takes an additional cycle.
-The \textit{CVA6} \ac{fu} implements certain optimizations for \ac{hw} division which entail that the division time is determined by the difference in leading zeros of the operands.
-This creates a data dependency.
+In \textit{CVA6}, the \ac{fu} is optimized to perform as few subtractions as possible.
+At the start of the division, the number of subtractions required is computed based on the operand values.
+Essentially, the greater the difference in size between the two operands, the more subtractions must be performed.
+As a result, the latency of the \ac{fu} is strongly data-dependent.

 In all case studies, UPEC-DIT was applied without \textit{a~priori} knowledge of the designs.
 It systematically guided the user to the points of interest.
 Even though the designs have operations taking up to~192~cycles, proof time and memory requirements remained insignificant.
 Furthermore, operations like multiplication, which are usually a bottleneck for formal tools, did not cause any complexity issues.
 This is by merit of the proposed 2-instance computational model which abstracts from functional signal valuations and only considers the difference between the two instances.